neelagarwal98/real-time-CRM-lead-processing-notification-system/README.md

 If you haven’t already, create a **Slack App** in your workspace and enable the *Incoming Webhooks* feature.
 Add a new webhook for the channel where you want to receive lead alerts (e.g. \#lead-alerts).
 Copy the generated webhook URL and set it as the SLACK\_WEBHOOK environment variable for the enrich-alert Lambda.

 The Slack messages sent by the system follow the format specified in the project requirements.
-A typical alert looks like this:

-![][image6]

 ### 7 – Configure the Close CRM webhook